On July 31 at 5 am, after about 30 hours of traveling, we saw our new apartment for the first time.

 The hallway opens into a living room/dining room space with a large balcony with 4 foot walls framed in with mosquito netting.

-Off the dining area is the kitchen which has a door at the end that opens to washing room with a washing machine and shelves – this is essentially another balcony framed in with what we now know to be monkey netting (we haven’t yet seen any monkeys, but we’re really excited about the possibility!).
+Off the dining area is the kitchen which has a door at the end that opens to a small utility balcony with a washing machine and shelves.
+This is framed by what we now know to be monkey netting (we haven’t yet seen any monkeys, but we’re really excited about the possibility!).

 Toward the back of the apartment is a bathroom to the right, a guest room (and likely office for Melissa), and the master bedroom with its own bathroom.
 Off the master bedroom is another balcony, but it’s been entirely closed in with windows.
 That might be a nice kind of solarium if not for the fact that the AC for the apartment is located in the master bedroom with it’s motor in that small closed area – it’s crazy hot in there when closed up!
 Maybe we’ll eventually adjust to the heat and do without the AC.
 The ceiling fans in every room really help.